Laithwaites save 30%

 These aged wines are given a Vintage around three or four times a decade only, when the vintage is at its best.
 They are expensive and can be kept for many years.
 The 1927s 1945, 1948, 1955 and 1963's are all still superb if they have been kept well.
 They are slightly nutty and pale but still have lovely intense fruit.

 On the ladder to the very finest you can find great wines declared in lesser vintages but from the best vineyards.
 They are called Single Quinta, the quinta being the farm where the grapes are grown up the Douro valley.
-Quinta De Terra Feita from Taylors has the 2005 on sale at Majestic for £24.99 when you mix six.
+Quinta De Terra Feita from Taylors is on sale at Majestic for £24.99 when you mix six.

 Finally we get to the top of the tree.
 Every House has its Vintage Port and good merchants often have several to choose from.